iabraham/bioe205/code/index.md

 ## Links to Colab notebooks

+Note that in many of these notebooks the necessary `.mat` files must be uploaded to the Colab runtime for the notebook to run.
+These files can be found at the companion website for the textbook.

 1. [Introduction](https://colab.research.google.com/drive/1xjRdhTa6O7gQ_CJL561H5CobB3zMa7Aj?usp=sharing) - Introduction to Python
 1. [Chapter 1](https://colab.research.google.com/drive/1DZe1OWxF7EyoOszDUr3guDUrxaFvS7C4?usp=share_link) - The Big Picture: Bioengineering Signals and Systems
 1. [Chapter 2](https://colab.research.google.com/drive/1UOfQ098hyuomWEXNf-xXH60DIvEcplyN?usp=share_link) - Signal Analysis in the Time Domain